joelcponte/blog/_posts/2018-04-04-spotify-app.markdown

 - Add lyrics information.
 - Make it possible to export the playlists to Spotify.
+- Play parts of the songs by clicking on them.
 - Playlist: retrieve songs similar to a list of songs.
-- And some others that should be secret by now.
+- And some others that should be a secret by now.